David Klotz

 David Klotz is an American composer and music editor.
-He won eight Primetime Emmy Awards.
+He won eight Primetime Emmy Awards for his music editorial work on Stranger Things, Game of Thrones and American Horror Story.

 Career

 David graduated from Emerson College in 1994.
 He formed a band Fonda, along with Aaron Ryder and Emily Cook.
 In 2001, he wrote and performed the title song to Robert Rodriguez's film Spy Kids.
 In 2016, he formed a synth-based band DREAM SYSTEM 8, along with singer Erica Elektra.

-In 2020, David co-composed the score for the Netflix film The Prom, along with Matthew Sklar.
-Most recently he teamed up with Morgan Kibby to compose the score for the Netflix series The Watcher.
+David recorded and arranged a cover version of Limahl's 1984 hit "The NeverEnding Story" for the season three finale of Stranger Things in 2019 while working as the show's music editor.

+David has also composed music for television and film.
+His composing credits include the 2020 Netflix film The Prom (co-composed with Matthew Sklar), the series American Horror Stories (2021–2024), The Watcher (2022, co-composed with Morgan Kibby), American Sports Story (2024) and the Hulu series All's Fair (2025, co-composed with Morgan Kibby).